jesusmb1995/stg-nvim/README.md

 ## Available Commands

+- `:StgSeries` - Show the current patch series in a floating window
 - `:StgGoto [patch_name]` - Navigate to a specific patch (opens selection UI if no patch specified)
 - `:StgRefresh` - Refresh the current patch
 - `:Stg(Staged)ApplyTo [patch_name]` - Apply current changes to another patch but stay on current patch